PerchCMS/perch-docs/src/addons/shop/examples/managing-addresses.md

 `address/edit/[i:addressID]`

-You could product an edit form using:
+You could produce an edit form using:

 ```php
 <?php